Few people today have heard of C.E. Smith, yet many in Vernon see the buildings he built nearly every day.

 Vernon Center Presbyterian Church Steeple

 Smith’s name is inscribed on one of the slate tiles.
-He likely either assisted with a repair.
+He either assisted with its construction in 1885, or with a repair sometime later on.

 Also Built by Smith

-- A house on Seneca Street in Oneida Castle – twice.
-It burned down days before it was finished the first time.
+- A house on Seneca Street in Oneida Castle – in fact, he built it twice!
+It burned down only a few days before it was finished the first time.
+He rebuilt it, with his son staying there each night to ensure it didn’t burn down again.

-- The house on the north west corner of S Sconondoa and Peterboro Street.
+- The house on the northwest corner of South Sconondoa and Peterboro Street.